balaji2003engg/ECSBuildandDeploy/README.md

 # ECSBuildandDeploy

-Build and Deploy to the ECS
+Build and update the docker image in the ECS

 1. Create the ECR repo
 2.Create the ECS cluster fargate and service with task